ERT Trainings

 We will send updates on progress via our mailing list – see the bottom of the page for the signup link.

-As the work has developed, new trainings have been created, including Wild Therapy, Embodied Relating, Grace and Chaos, Working in the Web, Bodylistening – more details on all these here
+As the work has developed, new trainings have been created, including Wild Therapy, Playing with Fire, Embodied Relating, Group Facilitation – more details on various trainings here

 Embodied-Relational Therapy Training Course 2025